 The field event areas consist of dual infield competition throwing circles for shot put, dual infield discus rings, dual javelin runways, an outside competition hammer/discus ring, and an additional outside shot put throwing pad for additional training and competitions.

 The jumping areas consist of dual infield, side-by-side approaches for high jump, and dual parallel outfield runways for long/triple jumps and pole vault that can be reversed for wind conditions, if needed.

 The dual runways and throwing rings offer the ability to host multiple event competition, allowing the university to host top-level invitational meets as well as national championships.
 The universities unique location near the ocean allows our facility to take advantage of optimal, on-shore wind conditions for all jumping, throwing, and sprinting events.

 The main finish line is located on the east side of the stadium.
 When completed, this area will provide seating for 3,500 seats and press box that meets A.D.A. requirements and allows for sound, timing, and video display operations under all weather conditions.
 Seating on the west side of the stadium is primarily for field event spectating on the backstretch, adjacent to the outside jumps location.
 Seating capacity on the west side backstretch will be 1,500.

 Team areas and student seating will be located on the north and south turns.
 The terraced design of these unique seating areas will showcase The Beach and provide enclosure to the stadium.
 The final product will exceed the NCAA and USA Track & Field requirement for hosting championship events.
 The terraced areas would be cement, with synthetic turf on this multiple-level landscaped terrace.

-The site has been featured in a number of television and movie spots as well as its use as a sporting facility, including American Pie and The Gail Devers Story.
+Besides being the home of the Long Beach State track and field program, the site has been featured in a number of television and movie spots, including American Pie and The Gail Devers Story.